Informfully/Experiments/experiments/recsys_2025/README.md

 Please follow the steps outlined below.
 Steps 1-2 are mandatory to execute before running experiments.
 The models shown in Step 3 can be run independently of each other (depending on what models and datasets you want to use).
-Step 4, the evaluation of the recommendations, is optional and can be skipped.
+Step 4, evaluating the recommendations, is optional and can be skipped.

 ## Step 1 - Download and Setup

 * Step 1-1: Download our extended Cornac framework called [Informfully Recommenders](https://github.com/Informfully/Recommenders).
-Please see the [Cornac tutorial](https://github.com/PreferredAI/cornac) for instructions in case there are any questions on how to use the framework.
+Please refer to the [Cornac tutorial](https://github.com/PreferredAI/cornac) for instructions on how to use the framework, in case you have any questions.
 But **DO NOT** download the original Cornac codebase, as running our code requires additional functionality.
 For a tutorial and installation instructions, we refer to the [official repository](https://github.com/PreferredAI/cornac).
 Once installed, you can access Cornac as an external library.
-Meaning, you can focus on working exclusively with the files shared in this repository and run them from any folder.
+In other words, you can focus on working exclusively with the files shared in this repository and run them from any folder.
 * Step 1-2: In this tutorial, we use the EB-NeRD dataset, but you can use any other dataset of the same format.*
 Download the EB-NeRD dataset from the [official website](https://recsys.eb.dk/index.html).
 You need the following files: **ebnerd_small** (iter-item interactions) and **ebnerd_roberta_base** (article embeddings).